ZeepReactorr/hookticle/README.md

 Exatool is written in python and is able to retrieve the full text of an article (when free).
 Its purpose is to allow a better understanding of the material used by the scientific community using a keyword research.
 Python scripts to visualize the data are also available.
 The development is still ongoing and currently limited to the PubMed database of research articles.

+## TO DO

+- implement subplots to plot multiple graphs
+- add date range detection (UX help)

+- Find a method that's 100% sure of detecting material
+- benchmark

 ### Prerequisite

 To run the programs smoothly, you need to have installed the following packages :